xythobuz/CaseLights/README.md

 ## Licensing

 The included [JSystemInfoKit](https://github.com/jBot-42/JSystemInfoKit) project is licensed under the GPLv2.
+See the LICENSE file in the submodule directory.

+The included [EZAudio](https://github.com/syedhali/EZAudio) project is licensed under the MIT license.
+See the LICENSE file in the submodule directory.

 CaseLights itself is made by Thomas Buck <xythobuz@xythobuz.de> and released under a BSD 2-Clause License.
 See the accompanying COPYING file.